pemo11/poshguibook/winforms.md

 & {$a=[System.Windows.Forms.Form]::new();$a.Text="Aloha!";$a.ShowDialog()}
 ```

+In both cases the windows is shown "modal".
+That just means its blocking all other windows of that application so none of them can get the focus.
+In case of the *PowerShell CLI* the PowerShell console is blocked.

 What happened to the *Add-Type*-Cmdlet?
 Its needed only once in a PowerShell session (and is not necessary if you are still using the "ISE";).

 **note:**

 Since *ShowDialog()* returns a *True/False* parameter indicating if the dialogbox had been closed through the *OK* (*True*) or the *Cancel* (*False*) button its often preceded by a *[Void]* so that the return value is not put into the pipeline.

-The form is shown as a dialog and not as "real" window.
-In practice this distinction is not so important since in most cases a dialog box is all that is needed and wanted.
+The form is shown as a dialog and not as a "real" window.
+In practice this distinction is not so important since in most cases a dialogbox is all that is needed and wanted.

-A dialog box does not have its own message loop.
+A dialogbox does not have its own message loop.

 To create a "real" window based on a form the static *Run()* method of the *System.Windows.Forms.Application* class is used.
-But there is caveat.
+But there is a caveat.
 This can not be done in the CLI but in *VS Code* or *PowerShell ISE* on *Windows* for example.

 **example:**